valkey-io/valkey-py/README.md

 -   **SUBSCRIBE/LISTEN**: Similar to pipelines, PubSub is implemented as a separate class as it places the underlying connection in a state where it can\'t execute non-pubsub commands.
-Calling the pubsub method from the Redis client will return a PubSub instance where you can subscribe to channels and listen for messages.
-You can only call PUBLISH from the Redis client (see [this comment on issue
+Calling the pubsub method from the Valkey client will return a PubSub instance where you can subscribe to channels and listen for messages.
+You can only call PUBLISH from the Valkey client (see [this comment on issue
     #151](https://github.com/redis/redis-py/issues/151#issuecomment-1545015)
     for details).